2022 New York City Marathon

 The 2022 New York City Marathon, the 51st running of that city's premier long-distance race, was held on November 6, 2022.
 The race followed its traditional route, which passes through all five boroughs of New York City.
+47,839 people finished the event.
 It was the warmest New York City Marathon on record, with peak temperatures of 75 F.

-The elite races were won by Evans Chebet and Sharon Lokedi, both of Kenya, in 2:08:41 and 2:23:23 respectively.
+The elite races were won by Evans Chebet and Sharon Lokedi, both from Kenya, in 2:08:41 and 2:23:23 respectively.
 The wheelchair competitions were won by Marcel Hug of Switzerland and Susannah Scaroni of the United States, in course record times of 1:25:26 and 1:42:43 respectively.

 Background

 After the 2021 event was limited to 33,000 competitors due to the COVID-19 pandemic, the 2022 edition was expected to have up to 50,000 competitors.
 All competitors were required to wear face coverings in the race start area.
 The 2022 New York City Marathon was sponsored by Indian company Tata Consultancy Services.

 The prize money for the winners of the elite men and women's event was $100,000.
 The winners of the wheelchair races received $25,000 each, and there were prizes of $50,000 for breaking the course record.
 The total prize fund was $870,000.
 For the first time, the event awarded prize money for non-binary athletes, with a top prize of $5,000 for the fastest non-binary finisher.
 The prize money for the non-binary category was awarded by New York Road Runners, whereas the World Marathon Majors awarded prize money for athletes in the male and female gender categories.